 There are various professional bodies who represent the interests of their members and promote project managers and the profession throughout the world.

 APM is the largest in Europe and has 16,500 members.
 You can get qualified through various courses such as the introductory certificate to introduce new project managers the APMP for PMs with 2 years experience, the Practitioner Qualification for people with three years experience and Certificated Project Manager for more experienced project managers handling large projects.
 These all follow and aligned with the International Project Management Association programmes.
-You can find out more about the APM at their website here.
+You can find out more about their membership at the Association for Project Management (APM) website.

 IPMA has three levels of qualification starting at level D the Certified Project Management Associate, level C the Certified Project Manager, level B the Certified Senior Project Manager up to level A the Certified Projects Director.
-The IPMA represents all the major project management associations around the world and you can find out more at their website here.
+The IPMA represents all the major project management associations around the world and you can find out more at the IPMA World website.

 The PMI is the world's leading project management organisation with over 420,000 members worldwide and formed in 1969.
 Their main qualifications are Certified Associates in Project Management (CAPM), Project Management Professionals (PMP) and Program Management Professionals (PgMP).
-Learn more about them at their website here.
+Learn more about the organisation at the PMi website.

 Perhaps the most demanded qualification in the UK is the Prince2 accreditation and stands for PRojects IN Controlled Environments.
 The prince 2 standard is used extensively in government contracts and launched in 1989 simply as Prince.
 The Prince 2 solution started developed in 1996.
 There are various qualifications from foundation level, certification to practitioner which is the highest level and most widely demanded by employers.

 The prince methodology structures projects as they are meant to be in that they should have an organised start, middle and end.
-You can learn more about Prince2 from their website here.
+There are over one million Prince2 trained professionals and you can learn more about them at their website.